-Phantom of the Opera Is Reportedly Ending Its Broadway Run - E!
+Phantom of the Opera Is Ending Its Broadway Run - E!
 Online

 The paper faces will no longer be on parade.

-That's right, Phantom of the Opera is reportedly ending its history-making run on Broadway.
-According to the New York Post, Andrew Lloyd Webber's musical, which has been on Broadway for an impressive 34 years, could potentially end as early as Dec.
-31.
+That's right, Phantom of the Opera is ending its history-making run on Broadway, E!
+News has learned.
+Andrew Lloyd Webber's musical, which has been on Broadway for an impressive 34 years, will officially drop the chandelier for the last time in February 2023—but not before commemorating its 35th anniversary.

-The report suggests that since Phantom's iconic "Masquerade" number takes place on New Year's Eve, that will be the perfect way to wrap up the musical's production.
-But, before you call out to your angel of music, the Post also reports that a conclusion next year is also being considered, so that the musical can reach its 35th year anniversary and have a subsequent bash.

-The New York Times reported a similar plan, noting that Phantom will celebrate its 35th year anniversary on Broadway in January, but will drop the chandelier for the last time come Feb.
-18.

-E!
-News has reached out to Webber and the Phantom production for comment, but has not heard back.
+Producer Cameron Mackintosh said in a statement to E!
+News, "All shows do finally close, and after considerable discussion between The Shuberts, The Really Useful Group, Andrew and myself, we concluded that the right time for Phantom was after the show's 35th birthday on February 18—a double celebration of Phantom's phenomenal success."

 As for Phantom productions across the globe?
-The New York Times confirms that international productions will continue on, including London's reduced West End production (which was launched after shutting down during the pandemic), a production in Australia and the first Mandarin-language production, which is set to debut in China next year.
+Mackintosh confirmed that international productions will continue on, including London's reduced West End production (which was launched after shutting down during the pandemic), a production in Australia and the first Mandarin-language production, which is set to debut in China next year.

+He even teased that a Broadway revival could happen, adding, "Our gratitude to American audiences falling in love with The Phantom is infinite."

 Phantom of the Opera first opened on Broadway's Majestic Theatre in January 1988, with Michael Crawford, Sarah Brightman and Steve Barton serving as the leading love triangle of the Phantom, Christine and Raoul, respectively.
 The show would go on to see many Phantoms, Christines and Raoul, earlier this year, Emilie Kouatchou made history as the first Black actress to portray chorus girl-turned-prima donna Christine.